mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 ---
-title: "Creating a CLI sudoku solver with scala-cli"
+title: "Scala CLI Tutorial: Creating a CLI Sudoku Solver"
 date: 2023-01-09
 header:
     image: "/images/blog cover.jpg"
 tags: [scala 3, cats, scala-native, scala-cli]
-excerpt: "Writing a sudoku solver that brute forces a sudoku is an easy junior developer task.
-How about overkilling the task to create a fully-fledged command line application using `scala-cli`, `Scala Native` and `decline`?"
+excerpt: "Scala CLI is a great tool for prototyping and building Scala applications.
+We'll use `scala-cli`, `Scala Native` and `decline` to build a brute-force sudoku solver."
 ---

-> This post was inspired by the Scala beginners' solution that Daniel [wrote](https://blog.rockthejvm.com/sudoku-backtracking/) and [recorded](https://youtu.be/zBLCbqycVzw) on his blog and Youtube channel **[Rock The JVM](https://rockthejvm.com/)**.
-I encourage you to read his blog post first if you are a Scala beginner, since it leverages mutability, resulting in an easier to understand solution that might give you the chance to get more familiar with the syntax of the language and with **recursion**.
+_This article is brought to you by [Antonio Gelameris](https://github.com/TonioGela).
+Antonio is an alumnus of Rock the JVM, now a senior Scala developer with his own contributions to Scala libraries and junior devs under his mentorship.
+Which brings us to this article: Antonio originally started from my [Sudoku backtracking](/sudoku-backtracking) article and built a Scala CLI tutorial for the juniors he's mentoring.
+Now, he's sharing his process with us._

+_Enter Antonio:_

-# Introduction
+# 1. Introduction

 [Sudoku](https://en.wikipedia.org/wiki/Sudoku) is a notorious combinatorial puzzle solvable with optimised and efficient algorithms.
-Today we won't focus on any of those techniques, but we'll leverage the computing power of our machines to brute-force the solution in a **functional immutable fashion.**
+Today we won't focus on any of those techniques, but we'll leverage the computing power of our machines to brute-force the solution in a functional immutable fashion.

-The Scala ecosystem has many fantastic tools and libraries to help us synthesise the solution and package our solver in an **ultra-fast native executable with instant startup time** using our favourite language and its expressivity.
+The Scala ecosystem has many fantastic tools and libraries to help us synthesise the solution and package our solver in an ultra-fast native executable with instant startup time using our favourite language and its expressive power.
 To implement our solution, I chose [scala-cli](https://scala-cli.virtuslab.org/) to structure the project and to compile it with [Scala Native](https://scala-native.org/en/stable/), [decline](https://ben.kirw.in/decline/) to parse command line arguments and [cats](https://typelevel.org/cats/) for its purely functional approach.

-## Scala-CLI: your best command line buddy
+## 2. Scala-CLI: your best command line buddy

 [Scala CLI](https://scala-cli.virtuslab.org/) is a recent command line tool by [VirtusLab](https://virtuslab.org/) that lets you interact with Scala in multiple ways.
 One of its most valuable features is the support to create single-file scripts that can use any Scala dependency and be packaged in various formats to run everywhere.

-Once [installed](https://scala-cli.virtuslab.org/install), let's write in a `.scala` file a simple hello world application:
+Once [installed](https://scala-cli.virtuslab.org/install), let's write a simple hello world application in a `.scala` file :

 ```scala
 /* Hello.scala */